kos-lang/kos/doc/quickstart.md

 This applies even to the `lang` module, which is conceptually like a standard library.
 In other languages, several built-in symbols are readily available in every script.
-In Kos, the `lang` module has to be importent explicitly.
+In Kos, the `lang` module has to be imported explicitly.

 Each module is executed only once.
 For example, if another module imports `lang`, it is setup once and another module will only reference its symbols,